Down is an incredible natural material, but if the cost of using it is the mistreatment of animals, we're not interested.

 Down used in outdoor products is a by-product of raising geese and ducks for meat.
 For the farmer, the value of the down is only around 5%–95% of the value is the meat.
 Even if all apparel and bedding manufacturers stopped using down today, goose and duck farming would continue, but the down and feathers would probably just end up in landfills.

-Instead, the feather and down is cleaned, sanitized and recycled into apparel products.
+Instead, the feather and down is cleaned, sanitized and recycled into down jackets and other apparel products.
 And the outdoor industry can use its small amount of influence to improve the living standards for these animals.

 Collaboration has more impact